 Need for Continuous Training

-To keep up with the constantly evolving digital landscape, in-house teams require ongoing training and upskilling.
-This involves additional costs and takes time away from actual content production.
+In-house teams need regular training to keep up with the fast-changing digital world.
+This costs extra and takes time away from creating content.
 Imagine it like caring for a garden; you can’t just plant the seeds and walk away.
 You must water, fertilize, and prune regularly for optimal growth.

 Scalability Challenges